 When to see a doctor or speech-language pathologist

-It's common for children between the ages of 2 and 5 to go through periods when they may stutter.
+It's common for children between the ages of 2 and 5 years to go through periods when they may stutter.
 For most children, this is part of learning to speak, and it gets better on its own.
-However, stuttering that persists may require treatment to get better.
+However, stuttering that persists may require treatment to improve speech fluency.

 Call your doctor for a referral or contact a speech-language pathologist directly for an appointment if stuttering: